VishnuK11/Computer_Vision/README.md

 16. Face Recognition
     -  [Face Train](https://github.com/VishnuK11/Computer_Vision/blob/main/16%20Face%20Train.py)
     -  [Face Recognition](https://github.com/VishnuK11/Computer_Vision/blob/main/16%20Face%20Recognition.py)

+    HAAR Cascade was used to detect faces and locate regions of interest (ROIs).
+These ROIs were trained using the FaceRecognizer function of the OpenCv module for 7 classes/persons.
+The model performed with an accuracy of 100% on seen data and 28% on unseen data.

 # Face Recognition using Deep Learning
 17. Deep Learning Face Recognition